-Why does Portland have a new tree code?
+Why does Portland have a tree code?

 What is the benefit of requiring a permit to remove a tree in my own backyard?

-The tree-related regulations that the City of Portland administered prior to the implementation of the new tree code were adopted in a piecemeal manner over many years.
+The tree-related regulations that the City of Portland administered prior to the implementation of the tree code were adopted in a piecemeal manner over many years.
 The result was a patchwork of complex, inconsistent regulations that were difficult to understand, administer, and enforce.
 Community members complained that the City’s tree regulations were confusing and did not adequately preserve and protect trees, particularly large trees and tree groves.
 Developers found the tree regulations frustrating and difficult to meet.
 City staff also found the current rules frustrating and challenging to administer.

 To address these concerns, the Citywide Tree Project was created.
 The Citywide Tree Project was a multi-bureau effort to examine the city’s current policies and regulations relating to trees.
 This project was identified as a “high priority” action in the City’s first Urban Forest Action Plan (2007).
 The project charge was to: